aschorer/gpmomsclub.com/content/pages/2-activities.md

 We provide social media through our members-only Facebook groups for us to share ideas, coordinate activities or just plain chat about whatever comes to mind.
 Our private pages are always open and a great club resource!
 We also offer a "Garage Sale" page to buy and sell children's items between group members.

 ##Special Events
 The club hosts a few special events each year.
-Past events have included a New Year’s Celebration with spouses, a couples bowling and cocktails event, a family friendly summer BBQ and splash pad fun, and a summer’s end cocktail partyfor members.
+Past events have included a New Year’s Celebration with spouses, a couples bowling and cocktails event, a family friendly summer BBQ and splash pad fun, and a summer’s end cocktail party for members.